• Skip to primary navigation

 wonton dough after being properly kneaded (totally soft and smooth) with a finger indentation that looks like a belly button right in the middle

 Step 3.
-Fully Knead the dough & rest it.
-Knead the dough in the mixer using the dough hook attachment on speed 2 for 10 minutes (or by hand for about 12 minutes) until the dough is soft and smooth.
+Fully knead the dough & rest it.
+Knead the dough in the mixer using the dough hook attachment on speed 2 for 10 minutes (or by hand for about 12 minutes) until the dough is smooth and pliable.

 a lightly patted down disc of wonton dough on a cornstarch-dusted work surface